bare- (of a person or part of the body) not clothed or covered.

 After leaving New York, I worked at several companies in South Florida as a Technical Designer and have found much joy in that area.
 In this role, I have been able to work with all departments in the business which leads me here…

-Today, I handle some Technical and Design projects for local companies and have started my own line of what I like to call cozy, feminine, and fresh intimates.
+Today, I handle Technical and Design projects for local companies and have started my own line of what I like to call cozy, feminine, and fresh intimates.
 My goal is to create a sustainable company in all areas.
 I am married to my amazing husband (and high school sweetheart) and we are living and having fun in the sunny (and rainy) Miami together.

 I am overwhelmed pretty much every day with how God has shaped my life into what it is today and look forward to the rest that is to come.
-I hope you’ll come along for the ride!
+I hope you’ll stay along for the ride!